- Database & Internet Resources

 - Connecticut Legal Services, Inc.: Not for profit law firm dedicated to improving the lives of low-income people by providing access to justice.
 Full-service offices are in Bridgeport (203.336.3851), Stamford (203.348.9216) and four other cities.

-- International Institute of Connecticut (IICONN): A statewide nonprofit human services agency, founded in 1918, that provides services to new immigrants and refugees in Connecticut to help them become self-sufficient, integrated and contributing members of the community.
+- Connecticut Institute for Refugees and Immigrants: A statewide nonprofit human services agency, founded in 1918, that provides services to new immigrants and refugees in Connecticut to help them become self-sufficient, integrated and contributing members of the community.
 Main office in Bridgeport (203.336.0141).
 Stamford office (203.965.7190).

 American Immigration Lawyers Association - CT Chapter